-Thursday Night Forecast with Chief Meteorologist Mike Lapoint
+Thursday Night Forecast with Chief Meteorologist Mike LaPoint

-It has been a very active day south of Waco, with severe thunderstorms that produced large hail and damaging winds.
-The good news it that most of that will stay well to our south tonight.
-We’ll see scattered rain this evening, but nothing severe as most of comes to an end by midnight.
-Low temperatures will be falling into the middle 50s.

-It will be quiet weather on Good Friday, with a mix of sun and clouds with highs in the lower 70s.
+We will see increasing clouds tonight out ahead of a cold front that will move in Friday.
+Low temperatures by tomorrow morning will be around 60 degrees.

+Mostly cloudy on Friday with a 20 percent chance of rain as the cold front passes.
+Our high temperature will occur around noon to 1:00 p.m., right before the front passes in the middle 60s.
+By 5:00 p.m., temperatures will be in the upper 40s.

-Our next storm system moves in on Saturday and give us a very good chance of showers and thunderstorms.
-Some storms could be strong to severe with large hail and damaging winds.
-Highs will be near 70 degrees.
+Saturday will be mostly cloudy, with a 50 percent chance of showers and thunderstorms developing in the afternoon along a warm front.
+Some of the storms could be strong, with small hail and strong winds.
+Highs will be in the middle 60s.

+Sunday will be much warmer, with highs in the in the low to middle 80s.
+Have a great night!

 7 Day Forecast